Stuck in a Rut?

 Step Away For a While

 How do you get out of a rut?
 You walk out!
 When the shit hits the fan, taking a break seems incredibly counter-intuitive, but it could be the best thing you can do for your business (and for you).
-In our post ‘6 Steps to Improving Your Business by Looking after YOU‘ we discuss how important it is to look after the engine of your business (you) and how investing in your own mental health and wellbeing will actually do wonders for your business.
+In my post ‘6 Steps to Improving Your Business by Looking after YOU‘ I talk about how important it is to look after the engine of your business (you) and how investing in your own mental health and wellbeing will actually do wonders for your business.
 Then you can come back with fresh eyes and be ready to tackle the work.

 Stalk Your Idols